GHOST-Aram/friendly-docs/venuetypes/venuetypes.md

 # Venue types
 Welcome to venue types documentation.
-This document provides links to the documentations on all the CRUD operations on venue types.
+This document provides links to the documentation on all the CRUD operations on venue types.

 Each documentation linked below provides detailed information about the request, response, and any additional parameters necessary for interacting with the venue types endpoint.

 Please select the operation you are interested in to proceed with the documentation